gbmhunter/blog/content/pcb-design/pads-vias-holes/index.md

 {{< img src="minimum-annular-ring.gif" width="124px" caption="The definition of an annular ring in PCB design."  >}}

 Most PCB manufacturers specify a minimum annular ring distance.
 The annular ring distance is measured radially and is the pad/via diameter subtracted by the pad/via hole diameter.
-PCB's with smaller annular ring requirements usually cost more to manufacture.
+PCBs with smaller annular ring requirements usually cost more to manufacture.
 You normally have to be attention to the minimum annular ring when designing the vias.

 ## Direct Connect Vs. Thermal Relief